How to Extend Your Wi-Fi Signal

 Indoor and outdoor Wi-Fi extenders

-Indoor Wi-Fi boosters are intended for home or office spaces, and designed to enhance signals within walls and confined areas.
+Indoor Wi-Fi boosters are intended for home or office spaces and are designed to enhance signals within walls and confined areas.
 They prioritize a sleek design and seamlessly blend into the background so your interior decor isn’t interrupted by an eyesore.

-Outdoor Wi-Fi boosters, on the other hand, are built to withstand the elements.
+On the other hand, outdoor Wi-Fi boosters are built to withstand the elements.
 Their weatherproof features (water resistance, UV-proof coating, even lightning protection) ensure reliable performance outside your home, like in your backyard, garden, or poolside.
 While indoor boosters focus on aesthetics, outdoor boosters are constructed for durability to keep you connected, rain or shine—so they’re not so easy on the eyes.

 Choosing between them boils down to whether you need to extend your router’s range within your living or working space (indoor) or extend coverage to outdoor areas (outdoor).
 Or if you’re feeling fancy, snag one of each and barely ever lose connection!